Friedrich von Ledebur: Acting career

 In 1945, Ledebur made his film debut.
 He later appeared in Alexander the Great (1955), and played chief harpooneer Queequeg, a South Sea chieftain, in the film Moby Dick (1956).
 "Better a sober cannibal than a drunken Christian", Herman Melville's Ishmael famously says of Queequeg in the book and the film.
 He appeared as Brother Christophorus in The Twilight Zone episode "The Howling Man".

 Death

-Ledebur died on December 25, 1986 of undisclosed causes, presumably old age, in Linz, Austria.
-He was 86 years old.
+Ledebur died on December 25, 1986, in Linz, Austria, aged 86.